 B. 11 July 1964 – D. 12 March 2017.

-Sadly artist, writer and friend Hiram To has died in Hong Kong at age 52.
+Sadly artist, writer and friend Hiram To has died in Hong Kong from asthma related causes at age 52.

 Hiram spent many happy topsy-turvy years living in Brisbane during the 1980’s and 199os in the company of friends and family.
 Hiram was an active participant of the artist-run scene that proliferated during that time where he formed many life long friendships.
 This period was a time of feeling conflicted, living between cultures in Hong Kong and Brisbane and coming out in Brisbane as an artist and as a sensitive emotionally intelligent young gay man in an oppressive racist homophobic redneck culture at the height of the global HIV AIDs pandemic.